telerik/blazor-docs/common-features/data-binding/onread.md

 Large amounts of data require loading in chunks and on demand.
 This improves the performance of the database, backend, network, and the browser.
 When a component fires `OnRead`, it expects to receive **only the data items to render**.
 The exact number depends on the component's `PageSize` parameter.

-`OnRead` makes it possible to perform data operations outside the Grid, for example on the remote server.
-This can improve WebAssembly performance.
+`OnRead` also offloads data operations outside the component, for example on the remote server.
+This can improve WebAssembly application performance.

 ### Customization